aharonium/opensiddur.org/posts/posts/tkhine-of-the-matriarchs-yizkor-for-rosh-hashanah-yom-kippur-yamim-tovim-by-seril-rappaport_(aharon.varady_2016-07-06).html.md

 </span></div></td>

 <td width="53%"><div class="english">
 May the One who blessed our ancestors[foot]From the mi sheberakh given for the honor of an aliyah at a Torah reading.[/foot] Avraham, Yitsḥak, and Yaakov, bless (ploni ben ploni), who has vowed to give tsedoke to memorialize the pure souls of those we have caused to be remembered today.
-For the sake of the blessed Holy One and for the sake of their holy Torah and for the sake of the holiness of this day, may the blessed Holy One guard and protect him from sickness and bestow blessings upon him and grant him success in all of his endeavors, upon him and upon all Yisro’el, for all are brothers, and let us say omeyn.
+For the sake of the blessed Holy One and for the sake of their holy Torah and for the sake of the holiness of this day, may the blessed Holy One guard and protect him from sickness and bestow blessings upon him and grant him success in all of his endeavors, upon him and upon all Yisro’el, for all are brothers, and let us say <em>omeyn</em>.
 </div></td></tr>